helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 ## Product Information (required)

 Your time to shine!
 What are you building?
 What’s so great about it?
+* Is this a Light Hotspot or a Full Hotspot? (required)
 * What is your approximate price point?
 * Detailed hardware designs, including relevant parts
 * Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.